DaetwylerStephan/multi-scale-image-analysis/docs/Installation.rst

    (imageanalysis_env) MyComputer ~/multiScaleAnalysis $ pip install .

-Now you can start executing the scripts and test them using the testdata provided on Synapse.
+Now you can start executing the scripts and test them using the testdata provided on Synapse or Zenodo (see below).

 Running and editing functions with PyCharm